Mimieam/Sublime-Maze/README.md

 ![alt text][img]

 ## Future Improvement
- - add some coloring
+ - add some coloring (done)
  - add maze generator (done)
- - persistent scoring
+ - persistent scoring (abandonned)
- - timer
+ - timer (done)
  - things to pick up for extra points
- - multiplayer race mode... in a long distant future
+ - multiplayer race mode... in a long distant future (The future is here... and for performance reason the development of this feature was stopped - maintaining live rooms was slowing down sublime drastically :/ )

 ## Acknowledgments